Md-Soliman-Ali/Speech-Recognition/Text to Speech 🔥 Recognition/README.md

+# Text to Speech 🔥 Recognition

-First, install Visual Studio Code
+1. First, install Visual Studio Code

-Download This Repository or create any folder on your hard disk
+2. Download This Repository or create any folder on your hard disk

-Open that repository using cmd
+3. Open that repository using cmd

-Type ( code . ) [ for opening Visual Studio Code ]
+4. Type ( code . ) [ for opening Visual Studio Code ]

-Press ctrl + ` [ for opening the terminal ]
+5. Press ctrl + ` [ for opening the terminal ]

-Type ( npm init ) [ input any package name. example: text_to_speech ]
+6. Type ( npm init ) [ input any package name. example: text_to_speech ]

-Again type ( npm install gtts )
+7. Again type ( npm install gtts )

-Now you need to create a js extension file.
-Or download index.js extension file
+8. Now you need to create a js extension file.
+Or download my index.js extension file

-Type ( node index ) [ in the terminal section. you will get Done status in your current terminal & you will get a ( speech.mp3 ) file in your directory
+9. Type ( node index ) [ in the terminal section. you will get Done status & you will get a ( speech.mp3 ) file in your directory

-Run the ( speech.mp3 ) file using any media player
+10. Run the ( speech.mp3 ) file using any media player